Dice-Sensei/spselit-vcs/01-Git.md

     <drive>:/Users/<username>/.gitconfig

-To check that correct values are stored use command:
+You can check, that you have correct values stored there.
+Or you can do it via command:

     git config --list